will51mps0n/will51mps0n/index.md

 ## About Me

-I'm a dedicated computer science student at the University of Michigan with a strong focus on **Data Science, Machine Learning, and Software Engineering**.
+I'm a computer science student at the University of Michigan with a strong focus on **Data Science, Machine Learning, and Software Engineering**.
 My interests span across developing intelligent systems, analyzing data to drive insights, and building full-stack applications.

-This portfolio highlights select projects where I applied analytical, development, and engineering skills to solve meaningful problems.
+This portfolio highlights select projects where I applied analytical, development, and engineering skills to solve meaningful problems, or ones that I just enjoyed.
 Each project includes a detailed explanation of my objectives, approach, and key takeaways.
 Direct links to project repositories are available on each individual project page.

 ---

-## Some of my Projects
+## My Projects

 ### Data Science, Artificial Intelligence, and Machine Learning